infiniteluke/next-static/README.md

 * I found other SSG (Static Site Generator) to be too much for what I need
 * I wanted to be able to transition to a dynamic site easily if need be and next.js is a great existing SSR (Server Side Render) framework.

+### Getting Started
+* Clone this repo
+* `yarn`
+* Edit `config/index.js` to your liking.
+  * Get the best experience with config by adding a plugin to your text editor that will surface flow errors.
+This will ensure you're providing the expected types for your config values.
+* `yarn dev`
+* Write! 📝

 ### Writting
 * Create a `.md` file in `posts`.
 * Add front matter separated by `---` and the body of the post in markdown below: